 As we come to the end of the year, it can be either smooth sailing or the craziest time of year depending on the type of business you’re in.
 No matter what your industry is though, you will have to dot your i’s and cross your t’s and tie up the loose ends as we approach December 31st.
 Personally, I love the mark of January 1 on my calendar.
 It’s the ultimate fresh start and fills me with butterflies and anticipation of all the wonders that can happen in the year ahead.
 But that last day of the year can have the opposite effect and fill me with anxiety, dread, and disappointment when looking back at the last 12 months.
+As a business owner, you hope that you can look back on the last year fondly, with plenty of positives to review… but we all know that this isn’t always the case.

-So I decided that early December was the time to start the emotional roller coaster of the end of the year review.
+I decided that early December was the time to start the emotional roller coaster of the end of the year review.
 It made me excited about looking forward to the new year at the same time that I assessed how the year went.
 As you may too, I have both the unbounded enthusiasm of the self-employed, along with impossibly high standards for myself.
 This means that I have to deal with disappointment a lot when I reflect.
 It’s just never enough.
 We’ll get to that in a moment.
 First, let’s get out of our own heads and be thankful for those that keep the lights on…

 1. Thank your clients, customers, and referrals.